Are you board certified?

 When is the right time to come in for a consultation and have surgery post-pregnancy?

 Any surgery requires in-depth discussion and planning.
-We recommend you come in for consultation as soon as you feel ready to begin the process of acquiring information.
-I often meet with his patients 2-4 times prior to surgery and will advise you as to when is the optimal time to have surgery.
-Typically, I like to wait on average of 6 months after childbirth before performing any cosmetic surgery.
+I recommend you come in for consultation as soon as you feel ready to begin the process of acquiring information.
+I often meet with my patients 2-4 times prior to surgery and will advise you as to when is the optimal time to have surgery.
+Typically, I like for patients to wait an average of 6 months after childbirth before performing any cosmetic surgery.
 This may range from 3 – 12 months, depending on individual scenarios.
-Weight gain/loss, breastfeeding, etc will influence this timing.
+Weight gain/loss, breastfeeding, etc. will influence this timing.

 Do implants need to be replaced every 10 years?

 It is a common myth that breast implants need to be replaced every 10 years.
 This is not true.
 Spontaneous implant failure rate does increase by about 1% per year, after ten years.
 How long exactly implants will last is unknown and varies from person to person.
 The expected range is between 10 and 25 years.
 If your breast aesthetic has changed because of aging, breastfeeding, pregnancy or change in personal desires, then it may be a good idea to perform revisional surgery and use the opportunity to replace the implants.
 In the absence of any issues, I will advise recommendations for implant exchange, including any urgency and optimal timing.
 Each of the three FDA approved implant manufacturers offers some degree of warranty against implant rupture.
 Providing me with your implant card will allow me to inquire about the warranty on your behalf.